broadinstitute/martha/docs/deployment-key-rotation.md

 ```
 5. Go to the [Jenkins prod manual deploy project](https://fcprod-jenkins.dsp-techops.broadinstitute.org/job/martha-manual-deploy/) and re-run the last Martha prod job.
 This will re-deploy the current version of Martha, verifying that the new service account key works.
 6. Again, [run the full manual test on the prod environment](https://docs.google.com/document/d/1-SXw-tgt1tb3FEuNCGHWIZJ304POmfz5ragpphlq2Ng) to make sure Martha still works.
-7. Disable or delete the old key(s) from [the list](https://console.cloud.google.com/iam-admin/serviceaccounts/details/107440104000315564432/keys?project=broad-dsde-prod).
+7. Delete the old key(s) from [the list](https://console.cloud.google.com/iam-admin/serviceaccounts/details/107440104000315564432/keys?project=broad-dsde-prod).
 Only the one created today should remain.
 Using your `@firecloud.org` account:
 ```
 gcloud config set project broad-dsde-prod gcloud iam service-accounts keys disable [key_id] --iam-account=cloud-functions-account@broad-dsde-prod.iam.gserviceaccount.com